 Other schools recognize this accreditation so students can transfer credits from one school to another.
 There are seven regional accreditation agencies.
 The local colleges in each geographic area are members.
 These accredited institutions are usually a public school like a state university, nonprofit colleges, or a private school or college.

 National School Accreditation

 National accreditation is usually for career schools or schools for religious education.
 It is a reputable accreditation but can limit your options with some degrees.
+For profit schools usually have lower graduation rates.
+In recent years a number of online for profit schools have used national accreditation to offer degrees online.
 Regionally accredited schools view these schools as less rigorous.
-If you transfer, a school may only give you partial credit for classes from a nationally accredited school.
+Furthermore, if you transfer, a school may only give you partial college credit for classes from a nationally accredited school.

 Specialized degree programs also have accreditation from other accreditation bodies.
 For example, some degree programs with programmatic accreditation are Nursing, Social Work, and Business.

 Many students already know what they want to study.
 However, there are a lot of students that may need time to explore different options.
 To choose a major, consider your strengths, what subjects you enjoy, career options, the job market, and if you will earn the salary you need after graduating.
 Let’s be honest.
 No need to go to college if you leave making the same or less money.

 The most common bachelor’s degrees are business, health professions and related programs, social sciences and history, engineering, biological and biomedical sciences, and psychology.
 Online programs help build vital critical thinking and analytical skills.
 They also hone problem-solving, research, writing, and communication skills.

 Student Support Resources

 Though lacking a physical advisor or career services office, the best online colleges still provide these student services resources remotely.
 Tutoring services, learning coaches, counseling, placement for internships, resume assistance, and interacting with classmates are all available online.